-- A sibling is defined as: - a natural brother or sister, whether or not a resident in the same household - another child normally in residence for the majority (more than 50%) of term time in the household for whom the adult in the household has parental responsibility as defined in the Children Act 1989 (for example, adopted siblings, half-brothers and sisters, step-brothers or sisters, and foster brothers or sisters) - any child in the household where an adult is defined as a parent for the purposes of section 576 of the Education Act 1996.

-The position of twins and siblings in the same year group

-- In the case of twins or other children from multiple births and where only one place is available, the applications will be considered together as one application.
-The academy will then exceed its published admission number, including in infant classes, where it would be an exception to the infant class size limit. - In the case of more than one sibling not from a multiple birth applying to join the same year group and where only one place is available, the applications will be considered together as one application.
-The academy will then exceed its published admission number, except in infant classes, where the infant class size limit still applies and only one place would be offered.
+- A sibling is defined as: - a natural brother or sister, whether or not a resident in the same household - another child normally in residence for the majority (more than 50%) of term time in the household for whom the adult in the household has parental responsibility as defined in the Children Act 1989 (for example, adopted siblings, half-brothers and sisters, step-brothers or sisters, and foster brothers or sisters) - any child in the household where an adult is defined as a parent for the purposes of section 576 of the Education Act 1996. - In the case of twins or other children from multiple births and where fewer places are available than requested, the applications will be considered together as one application.
+The academy will then admit all the applicants, including in infant classes, where it would be an exception to the infant class size limit, unless this would prejudice the efficient provision of education or use of resources. - In the case of more than one sibling not from a multiple birth applying to join the same year group and where only one place is available, the applications will be considered together as one application.
+The academy will then admit all the applicants, except in infant classes, where the infant class size limit still applies, or where this would prejudice the efficient provision of education or use of resources.
+In these circumstances, only one place would be offered.